LaTeX Resources Getting started with typesetting beautiful mathematical documents

 if you're not sure that you want to install software on your own computer, you might try out some free online sites for editing and compiling LaTeX documents.
 These sites can be particularly useful if you're editing a document collaboratively or want to share something with a professor to see why a file won't compile.

-- Prof. Keller's Homework Template
+- Homework Template file

 - DeTeXify: Draw a symbol with your cursor and it will find you the LaTeX code to typeset the symbol.